sigtm/Framer-Adapt/README.md

 A small module that helps you run a single prototype on multiple devices, independently of which device you picked in Framer Studio

 ### It gives you the following
-1. Your prototype will run in full screen on any non-desktop device
+1. Your prototype will run in full screen and native dimension on any non-desktop device
 2. When viewing on desktop, you can change the device and orientation on the fly from the browser
 3. A dp() function to always define sizes in 1x, with accurate devicePixelRatio values on any device
-4. Adapt.width and Adapt.height always returns the screen dimensions in 1x
+4. Adapt.width and Adapt.height always returns the screen dimensions in 1x, so you can set breakpoints and adapt your prototype based on screen size

 ### Examples